Mr and Mrs Andrews: Sitters and setting

 Robert Andrews, the male sitter, was a member of the landed gentry, and this is very much apparent in Gainsborough's work.
 Although it is probable the family money came from being a landlord, Robert's father also lent substantial amounts of money, particularly to other gentry, at significant interest rates.
 This included the sum of £30,000 to Frederick, Prince of Wales in 1743, for which he became Remembrancer.
 He had a London house in Grosvenor Square in Mayfair, and also owned ships and engaged in trade with the colonies of the British Empire.
 Robert himself was born in Bulmer, Essex in 1725, and after attending Sudbury Grammar School at the same time as Gainsborough (two years younger) did, went on to University College, Oxford.
 His father purchased him an estate, and secured a bride, in a successful attempt to further integrate Robert into the upper classes.
 In 1763, after his father's death, he would take over the family business.
 By 1750 he owned almost 3,000 acres, including most of the land visible in the painting.

 His wife sitting beside him is Frances Mary Carter, who was brought up in the same parish of Bulmer, and was "not quite the girl next door, but probably the nearest marriageable girl of his own class".
 She was betrothed to Andrews at 15 or 16 years old.
 They were married in Sudbury, on 10 November 1748: he was 22, she 16.
 Her father also owned businesses as well as property, and had a "share of a house in the City of London" as well as a country base at Ballingdon Hall, just over the River Stour from Sudbury, and so then in Essex.
 Her family had made their money in the drapery business, and by buying the estate avoided the collapse of the textile industry.

-The Andrews' estate, Auberies, in Bulmer Tye, North Essex, is just some four miles from Sudbury, and bordered Frances' father's Ballingdon estate.
+The Andrewses' estate, Auberies, in Bulmer Tye, North Essex, is just some four miles from Sudbury, and bordered Frances' father's Ballingdon estate.
 It was probably part of her dowry or bought with it, and had been bought between their marriage and when the painting was done.
 The church glimpsed in the middle of the work is All Saints, Sudbury, where the couple had been married.
 The small tower in the left background is that of Holy Trinity Church in Long Melford.
 On the right hand side the barns of the home farm of Frances's childhood home at Ballington Hall can be seen; such an identifiable and accurately depicted location is unusual in Gainsborough's work, and was probably a specific request of the sitters.
 Their house, also called Auberies, would be in their sight in the portrait, behind the viewer to his right, and much closer than the picture implies.
 The couple had nine children, and when Frances Andrews died at 48 in 1780, Robert remarried; he died in 1806 at 80.